adambard/learnxinyminutes-docs/vala.html.markdown

 }

-interface Laptop { // May only contain abstract methods public abstract void turn_on();
-  public abstract void turn_off();
-}

-// Since method overloading isn't possible, you can use named constructors
+// Since method overloading isn't possible, you can't overload constructors.
-// to get the same functionality.
+// However, you can use named constructors to achieve the same functionality.

 public class Calculator : GLib.Object {